boshtannik/embedded-nano-mesh/README.md

 ## Note
 Under the hood, data is packed into a `Packet` instance.
-If you need customize packets - you can configure the `Packet` fields in `src/Node/packet/config.rs` and `src/Node/packet/types.rs`.
+If you need customize packets for your needs - you need configure the `Packet` fields in `src/Node/packet/config.rs` and `src/Node/packet/types.rs`.
-Also serialization and deserealization part will be touched too.
+Also serialization and deserealization part shall be changed too.

 ## License
 This project is licensed under: